Pasteurella multocida infection

 Treatment and prevention

 Penicillins and potentiated beta-lactamics (amoxicillin-clavunalate potassium) are first line antibiotics for the treatment of Pasteurella infections (Roy et al., 2007; Freshwater, 2008; Perez Garcia et al., 2009).
 Quinolones, cephalosporins and modern macrolids are also indicated (Freshwater, 2008).
 All 84 P. multocida isolates from cats suffering from respiratory tract infections in Europe were fully susceptible to pradofloxacin, and also highly susceptible to enrofloxacin and marbofloxacin (Moyaert et al., 2019).
+Also, in a recent study performed in Spain Pasteurella isolates from feline respiratory tract were highly sensitive to a broad spectrum of tested antimicrobials (Li et al., 2021).
+The same has been found in isolates derived from the skin of cats in 12 European countries (de Jong et al., 2020).
 In Canada almost 100% of 309 feline isolates were sensitive to trimethoprim-sulfamethoxazole, penicillin, enrofloxacin, doxycycline, cefovecin, cephalexin, amoxicillin-clavulanate, and ampicillin, however only 66% to gentamicin, 46% to amikacin, and 36% to erythromycin (Awosile et al., 2018).
 In severe cases, the therapeutic decision must be based on antibiotic susceptibility tests.

 Severe infections are usually seen in children, pregnant women, patients on chronic immunosuppressive therapy, and immunocompromised persons.
 Chronic liver disease and cirrhosis entail a special risk of sepsis and peritonitis by Pasteurella spp.
 (Adler et al., 2011; Hey et al., 2012).
 Although severe disease generally appears in immunocompromised persons, about one third of septicaemic patients were previously healthy individuals (Kimura et al., 2004).